 No matter what material the alebrijes are made from, they are painted with bright colours and patterns.

 Many Mexicans believe that alebrijes can protect homes from evil spirits by scaring them away.
+For an immersive experience, try this workshop where you will learn to paint your own alebrijes.

 18- Mexican Hat Dance